Capture the Moment!

 Stand Further Away

 If you move far enough away, then the angle between where the bird is hovering and where it hits the water is narrower.
-That means you can keep both in the frame and take a burst as soon as you see the bird dive.
+That means you can keep both in the frame in portrait mode and take a burst as soon as you see the bird dive.

 Advantages